-Michelle Millar studies consumer behavior in relation to sustainable practices in the lodging, meeting, and event management industries, more specifically the demand for those practices and the understanding of what sustainable practices mean to clients.
-Millar studies the choices travelers make when choosing environmentally friendly travel products, how sustainability may affect their decision making, and what factors are most important to them when it comes to sustainable hospitality products and services.
+Michelle Millar researches sustainability and corporate social responsibility in the lodging, meeting, and event management industries.
+She studies the choices travelers make when choosing sustainable travel products and what factors are most important to them when it comes to sustainable hospitality products and services.

-Millar also educates students and hospitality companies about how they can integrate more socially and environmentally conscientious practices into their business and surrounding communities, and address the important implications for industry marketing.
+Students in her courses learn how to integrate socially and environmentally conscientious practices into their businesses and surrounding communities and address the important implications for industry marketing.

 - Sustainability in the hospitality and tourism industries